 Stein Eriksen Lodge's Glitretind Restaurant: At the Top of Its Game

-Stein Eriksen Lodge is Utah’s only Forbes Five Star and AAA Five Diamond hotel, a rarity anywhere.
+Stein Eriksen Lodge is a Forbes Five Star and AAA Five Diamond hotel, a rarity anywhere.

-- The property is named after Norwegian Olympic Gold Medal skier Stein Eriksen, a Park City resident now in his late 80s, and a host at this Deer Valley property
+- The property is named after Norwegian Olympic Gold Medal skier Stein Eriksen

-- "Stein's" (as locals call it) was honored as Best Ski Hotel in ihe World by the World Ski Awards
+- "Stein's" (as locals call it) was honored as Best Ski Hotel in the World by the World Ski Awards

 The restaurant's reputation is as lofty as its namesake.
 It is rated Four Stars by Forbes Travel Guide.